oditynet/Fass/README.md

-# FASS   - ПРОЕКТ В РАЗРАБОТКЕ
+# FASS - PROJECT IN DEVELOPMENT

-Робот на ардуино и сервоприводах с 2 степенями свободы.
+Robot on Arduino and servos with 2 degrees of freedom.

-# Теория:
+# Theory:
-Прямая и обратная кинематика:
+Forward and inverse kinematics:
 <img src="https://github.com/oditynet/Fass/blob/main/dog/kinematic.png" title="example" width="800" />

-Прямая кинематика - это зная импульсы найти координаты конечной точки X;Y.
+Forward kinematics is knowing the impulses to find the coordinates of the end point X;Y.

-Для первого плеча:
+For the first arm:

 - x1 = L1 * cos(a);
 - z1 = L1 * sin(a);

-Для второго плеча. Знак минус потому что колено смотрит вниз и для получения второго угла надо из первого вычесть:
+For the second arm.
+The minus sign is because the knee is pointing down and to get the second angle, you need to subtract from the first:

 - x = x1 + L2 * cos((a - b));
 - z = z1 + L2 * sin((a - b));

-Обратная кинематика - это по координатам X;Y найти углы (импульсы двигателя). На графике нарисовано 4 возможных положения лапы и следовательно 4 разных способа вычисления. Угол t у нас всегда постоянный (равен 45.5744 градусов),т.к. сервопривод может крутиться от 0 до 180 граусов (130 - 600 импульсов) и для мотора эта прямая считается абсциссой. Для исследователя же абсциссой является прямая Х. Arduino работает с радианами (1 рад = 57.29577 градусов ) и по этому приходится переводить значения.
+Inverse kinematics is to find angles (motor impulses) by X;Y coordinates.
+The graph shows 4 possible positions of the paw and therefore 4 different calculation methods.
+The angle t is always constant (equal to 45.5744 degrees), since the servo can rotate from 0 to 180 degrees (130 - 600 impulses) and for the motor this line is considered the abscissa.
+For the researcher, the abscissa is the X line.
+Arduino works with radians (1 rad = 57.29577 degrees) and therefore it is necessary to translate the values.

-Такая же кинематика и для движения лапы в сторону для поворота . разворота . хождения боком. Задача найти угол y_c и на какую высоту компнсировать подъем лапы на высоту z_H
+The same kinematics is for the movement of the paw to the side for turning. turning. walking sideways.
+The task is to find the angle y_c and to what height to compensate for the paw lift to the height z_H
 <img src="https://github.com/oditynet/Fass/blob/main/dog/kinematic-side.png" title="example" width="800" />

-Вот видео старой логики движения кинематики. Новая же работает очень точно и учитывает все возможные состояния.
+Here is a video of the old kinematics motion logic.
+The new one works very accurately and takes into account all possible states.

 <img src="https://github.com/oditynet/Fass/blob/main/leg.gif" title="leg" width="800" />